-Ginger - A Modern Miracle Herb
+Ginger - A Modern Miracle Herb Presented by:

-Presented by: Total Health Systems

-Introduction

-While ginger is often used as a spice, it is also an herb that can be used for its therapeutic qualities.
+Introduction While ginger is often used as a spice, it is also an herb that can be used for its therapeutic qualities.
 The rhizome (underground stem) can be used fresh, powdered, dried, or as an oil or juice.
 Ginger is related to the spices cardamom and turmeric.
 Ginger is one of the most commonly used spices for cooking purposes and the list of health benefits associated with this spice is impressive.

 Ginger has been used by various cultures around the world for the following medicinal purposes: reducing inflammation, stimulating circulation, reducing spasms and as an antimicrobial agent for wounds and sores.
-A 2008 review article published in the journal Food and Chemical Toxicology notes that ginger is a safe and powerful antioxidant substance capable of preventing free radical formation, has anti-inflammatory, anti-hyperglycemic, anti-tumor actions and is capable of favorably regulating immune functions.1
+A 2008 review article published in the journal Food and Chemical Toxicology notes that ginger Presented by:

+is a safe and powerful antioxidant substance capable of

+preventing free radical formation, has antiinflammatory, anti-hyperglycemic, anti-tumor actions and is capable of favorably regulating immune functions.
 It is widely used for treating loss of appetite, nausea and vomiting after surgery, nausea resulting from cancer treatment, flatulence, stomach upset, colic, morning sickness and motion sickness.
-In addition it has anti-inflammatory properties that are similar to those of NSAIDs (non-steroidal anti-inflammatory drugs) but with less risk of side effects, making its use highly beneficial for chronic inflammation associated with arthritis and with muscle or soft tissue pain.2 It has even been found to be as effective as
+In addition it has anti-inflammatory properties that are similar to those of NSAIDs (non-steroidal anti-inflammatory drugs) but with less risk of side effects, making its use highly beneficial for chronic inflammation associated with arthritis and with muscle or soft tissue pain.
+It has even been found to be as effective as QUESTION: Which of the following conditions can ginger be used as a medical purpose?
+A) blood circulation stimulant B) loss of appetite C) gastric ulcers ANSWER: All three - A, B and C TRUE OR FALSE: